 Apex is the proprietary programming knowledge language of Salesforce, and it can be used to develop almost any out-of-the-box functionality in Salesforce.

-It is an easy-to-use, data-focused, and rigorous programming language that supports multi-tenant environment structures.
+It is an easy-to-use, data-focused, rigorous programming language supporting multi-tenant environment structures.
 Apex proves to be the strongest weapon of a Salesforce developer.